laderast/exacloudTutorial/exacloudTutorial/exacloud-tutorial.md

 [Running Your First Condor Job](http://research.cs.wisc.edu/htcondor/tutorials/intl-grid-school-3/submit_first.html) is a helpful page to get you started.

-The[Exainfo beginner user wiki](http://exainfo.ohsu.edu/projects/new-user-information/wiki) can be helpful, especially with hints on how to set up your own library for particular languages.
+The [Exainfo beginner user wiki](http://exainfo.ohsu.edu/projects/new-user-information/wiki) can be helpful, especially with hints on how to set up your own library for particular languages.

 If your job seems slow, check the exacloud usage display at [http://exacloud.ohsu.edu/ganglia/](http://exacloud.ohsu.edu/ganglia/)